Life • 11/07/2022

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 Each day is a new opportunity to grow.
 You’ll change throughout your life as you encounter challenging situations and supportive loved ones, but you may feel like you haven’t recently been growing in the ways you wanted.
-These are some of the best self-improvement journal prompts for beginners that you can use to become the best you can be.
+These are some of the best self-improvement journal prompts for beginners that you can use to become your best self.

 1. What Is My Current Goal?